About Wondering Minds

 I am here to help and support your community!
 Contact us for teacher trainings, workplace events, or parent workshops at email@example.com.

 I am also trained as a mindfulness consultant, ready to assess an existing program or help you create a new one in your school, workplace, or organization.
-Special projects are welcome, as well!
+Special projects are always welcome.

-My name is Jenny Madden and I recently relocated to Portland, ME from New York City.
+My name is Jenny Madden and I relocated to Portland, ME from New York City in 2018.
 In NYC, I was an elementary school teacher for 8 years and taught in several city museums.
-Over the years, I have grown passionate about exploring mindfulness, emotional awareness and regulation, and empathy with my students.
+Over the years, I grew passionate about exploring mindfulness, emotional awareness and regulation, and empathy with my students.
 I have seen the differences firsthand and believe that everyone - regardless of age - benefits from learning and practicing mindfulness.

 Trainings and Experience

 Mindfulness Certificate Course for Teaching Kids & Teens, Pesi Education, Inc.

 Yoga Program with Mente Argentina

 The Institute for Social Emotional Learning